Power Apps – Model Driven Apps (Part 2)

-- New stage can be added by selecting New Stage option under “+ Add” symbol.
+- New stage can be added by selecting the New Stage option under the “+ Add” symbol.

-- Click on “+” symbol and new stage will be added.
-In this example, stage is asking the user to add the Number of Items to order.
+- Click on the “+” symbol, and a new stage will be added.
+In this example, the stage is asking the user to add the Number of Items to order.

-- Now to add a condition, select “Add Condition” option under “+ Add” symbol.
+- Now to add a condition, select the “Add Condition” option under the “+ Add” symbol.
 Set the condition details and click on Apply.

 Here as per the current example, the condition is set to check if “Order Items” entered by the user is greater than 0.
-If it is greater than 0 then allow user to enter “PlaceOrder” field value.
-Provided below is the full screenshot of flow.
+If it is greater than 0, allow the user to enter the “PlaceOrder” field value.
+Provided below is the full screenshot of the flow.

-- From the top of the designer, click on Validate to check if there are any errors and if there is no error then click on Save.
+- From the designer’s top, click on Validate to check if there are any errors, and if there is no error, click on Save.

 - Now after the business process flow is created, the next step is to Activate the flow.
-Click on “Activate” option and flow will be attached to the App.
+Click on the “Activate” option, and the flow will be attached to the App.

 - Inside the App designer, select only one flow that is created.